Functional-Labelling-Lab/.github/profile/README.md

 ## Reports
 ### Team Agreement
-Our first report detailing how we intend to work, basic plan for the project and protential risks.
+Our first report detailing how we intend to work, basic plan for the project and potential risks.

 [Report](https://github.com/Functional-Labelling-Lab/.github/blob/master/reports/Team%20Agreement/Team_Agreement.pdf)